Email best practices

 Defining your audience is essential to the success of your campaign.
 You need to understand your potential readers’ needs and wants to provide value and send newsletters that appeal to your audience.

-So think about who you want to reach with your emails and try to be as specific as possible.
-Consider things like demographics, location, and interests.
-If you’re aiming at reaching a global audience, it can be hard to get precise in your definition, but segmenting your audience (which we’ll cover later) can help send more relevant emails.
+If you’re aiming to reach a global audience, it can be hard to get precise in your definition, but segmenting your audience (which we’ll cover later) can help send more relevant emails.

 Determine basic objectives